 Yes.
 If your scooter is not UL2272 certified, you can proceed to register with LTA if you bought it before 1st July 2019.
-However, you can only use non-UL2272 certified scooters until end-December 2020.
-From January 2021, they will be deregistered automatically and cannot be use on public paths anymore.
+However, you can only use non-UL2272 certified scooters until end-June 2020.
+From 1 July 2020, they will be deregistered automatically and cannot be use on public paths anymore.

 How do I get my identification mark sticker?

 Once the registration of your e-scooter is completed, you will be issued with a registration mark number whereby you need to make the Identification Mark sticker that bears the registration mark number.